 National Gallery of Art, Washington, DC

 Jay Krueger has been at the National Gallery of Art in Washington, DC, for 23 years, initially as senior conservator of modern paintings, and appointed head of painting conservation in 2013.
 He has served on the governing boards for non-profit arts organizations and numerous review panels for government arts agencies.
-He is a past president of the American Institute for Conservation and a founding board member of Voices in Contemporary Art, an organization that brings artists, curators, and conservators into conversation about preservation issues.
+He is a past president of the American Institute for Conservation and a founding board member of Voices in Contemporary Art, an organization that brings artists, curators, and conservators into a conversation about preservation issues.

 Andy Warhol’s large paintings on canvas from late 1961 through the first half of 1962 represent an important and transitional body of work for the artist.
-From a materials standpoint, they demonstrate the artist’s move from the aqueous paints commonly associated with the smaller-scaled works from his commercial and graphic arts career in the 1950’s to the acrylic paints and inks found in his signature silk-screened works from 1962 until his death in 1987.
-Despite their significance, these early hand-painted canvases have not been previously been studied to identify their paint mediums.
+From a materials standpoint, they demonstrate the artist’s move from the aqueous paints commonly associated with the smaller-scaled works from his commercial and graphic arts career in the 1950s to the acrylic paints and inks found in his signature silk-screened works from 1962 until his death in 1987.
+Despite their significance, these early hand-painted canvases have not been previously studied to identify their paint mediums.
 This collaborative work brought curators, conservators, and scientists together and yielded unexpected results.

 Professor Alfred Acres

 Department of Art & Art History,